AleksiKuj/transcribr/README.md

 ## Transcribe audio into text and translate it

 Transcribe audio to text and format it with AI and translate to different languages with DeepL API.
-Demo at https://transcribr-production.up.railway.app/

 Powered by OpenAI API and their latest [gpt-3.5-turbo model](https://platform.openai.com/docs/models/gpt-3-5) and [Whisper](https://openai.com/research/whisper).
 Built using Next.js framework with React.